Can You Get A Legal Separation Agreement in Texas?

 Separation agreements are contracts signed by both parties and the judge, and they memorialize the terms of divorce or separation.
 In Texas, you don't need a formal separation agreement because the state does not recognize separation.
 You will need a court order from the judge if you and your spouse want custody, visitation, support, or to exchange separate property.

-A separation agreement protects both parties and binds each spouse to each other. either party decides to ignore the arrangement, the other can ask the court for intervention later.
+A Texas separation agreement protects both parties and binds each spouse to each other. either party decides to ignore the arrangement, the other can ask the court for intervention later.

 The legal separation process is not available in Texas, so couples who wish to end their marriage formally must follow the state's divorce process.
 While a divorce is pending, couples may live apart and make temporary arrangements.